-Component Requirement Operating System Microsoft Windows NT 4.0 or later (Service Pack 6 or higher is recommended), the Windows 2000 family of servers, Windows XP, or Windows Server 2003.
-Disk Space 10 MB for RM/COBOL.
-10 MB for Micro Focus COBOL.
-20 MB recommended.
+Component Requirement Computer An IBM PC or compatible machine with a Pentium-class processor or higher.
+Operating System Microsoft Windows 2000, Windows XP, Windows Server 2003, Windows Vista, or Windows Server 2008.
+Memory 64 MB is recommended.
+Disk Space A hard drive with at least 11 MB of free disk space.
 Installation Media Internet access and/or one CD-ROM drive and one 3.5" diskette drive.
-Monitor SVGA graphics adapter and color SVGA monitor with 800x600 or greater resolution.
-Internet Browser A browser (for example, Netscape or Microsoft Internet Explorer) capable of viewing HTML files, such as the README text or other documents that are available in this format.
+Monitor 800 x 600 resolution is required.
+Higher resolution is recommended.
+Internet Browser A browser (for example, Mozilla Firefox or Microsoft Internet Explorer) capable of viewing HTML files, such as the README text or other documents that are available in this format.
+Adobe Reader This software, available free from Adobe.com, allows you to view (and print) the Portable Document Format (PDF) documents.